-A laparoscopic ovarian cystectomy is a type of keyhole surgery used to treat ovarian cysts.
+A laparoscopic ovarian cystectomy (keyhole surgery) is a type of keyhole surgery used to treat ovarian cysts.

 What is an ovarian cyst?

 An ovarian cyst is a sac that is formed in a woman’s ovary.
 Ovarian cysts are very common in women of reproductive age as most of the cysts identified are physiological due to the normal process of the menstrual cycle.

 However, ovarian cysts are also common in menopausal women.